 - That an eye-catching graphic can boost the appeal and accessibility of a somewhat academic topic.

-Let’s explore three of the bestselling fiction books of 2022 and determine what lessons can be learned from their covers.
+Let’s explore three of recently bestselling fiction books and determine what ideas can be gleaned from their covers.

-One of the most instantly striking elements of It Ends with Us’ cover is the lack of contrast in color between the book’s title, the author’s name text, and the primary graphic of shattered flowers.
+One of the most instantly striking elements of It Ends with Us’s cover is the lack of contrast in color between the book’s title, the author’s name text, and the primary graphic of destroyed flowers.
 The deep pink color used in all three not only links them cohesively but also conveys the romance genre of the book.

 How the main graphic of the shattered flowers goes under and above the book title is beautiful.
 Many book covers treat text and graphics as entirely separated elements, so to see them entwined in this way is very effective.
-The black text quotation endorsing the book at the top of the cover, and the black text stating that Colleen Hoover is an NYT bestselling author at its base, help to soberly frame the intense color of its center.
+The black text quotation endorsing the book at the top of the cover, and the black text stating that Colleen Hoover is a New York Times bestselling author at its base, help to soberly frame the intense color of its center.

-So what design insight can indie fiction authors take from this cover?
+So what design insight and possible book cover ideas can indie fiction authors take from this cover?

 - The color of text and images on a fiction book cover should show compatibility with the book’s genre the majority of the time.